Home Wine Making Glossary

 Must: A term used in wine making to describe the prepared juice right before and during fermentation.

-Nutrients: Nitrogen, proteins and/or vitamins that are added to a must for the purpose of invigorating its fermentation.
+Nutrients: Nitrogen, proteins, vitamins and minerals that are added to a must for the purpose of invigorating its fermentation.

 Pectic Enzyme: A liquid that is added to crushed fruit to increase juice extraction.
 Also used during fermentation to eliminate pectin hazes.